LoaiGamal/GOFO/README.md

 # GOFO
-It's Java applocation to book a playground in specific location and specific time
+It's a java application to book a playground in a specific location and specific time